 The NHS also doesn't provide treatments which are considered cosmetic, for example veneers and dental implants.
 Dentures and bridges are the standard NHS options for missing teeth.
 Read our article about NHS dental charges in the UK for more information.

 Thanks to restorative dentistry, many people who have damaged teeth, whether due to developmental problems, trauma or decay, can regain proper function again in their mouths.
 Restorative dental treatment isn’t just important for your oral health, but for your overall health as well.
 If you think you might need a tooth restoration, your dentist will help you understand suitable options.

 What is the difference between restorative vs cosmetic dentistry?

-This is a good question since restorative dentistry and cosmetic dentistry often overlap.
-However, you can think about restorative dentistry as any procedure whose primary concern is keeping your mouth healthy and functioning, while the primary focus of cosmetic dentistry is improving the look of your smile.
+With restorative dentistry, the primary concern is keeping your mouth healthy and functioning, while the focus of cosmetic dentistry is improving the look of your smile.
 That said, restorative dentistry and cosmetic dentistry often overlap.

 What is major restorative dentistry?

 Major restorative dentistry includes treatment such as crowns, bridges, dentures and implants.
 This is opposed to basic teeth restoration such as fillings.